 While the exercise sounded interesting, it also made me very nervous.
 It seemed like the exercise would raise a lot of hard questions in a context where I was not confident we in the law school (I?) would have the capacity to address them.
 I was worried that law students might be resistant, that it might generate backlash, and that it might produce more harm than good.
 But I kept my ears open.
 And other friends, including Hadley Friedland, stepped forward to make the suggestion again.
 But at each mention of the exercise, while I found myself saying that it sounded ‘conceptually interesting’, my primary affective response was one of nervous reluctance (and refusal).

 It was several years later that Hadley Friedland did what both Maxine and she had suggested that UVic should do.
-That is, she used the blanket exercise at University of Alberta with a group of over 200 law students and faculty.
+That is, she used a form of blanket exercise at University of Alberta with a group of over 200 law students and faculty.
 She adapted the Kairos script to be more attentive to the law school context.
 She involved people from local Indigenous communities and from the Indigenous Bar Association to facilitate discussion groups after the exercises.
 She didn’t let ‘logistics’ stop her: since there wasn’t a room large enough in their law school to physically pull this off, the exercise was run in the gymnasium at U of A. The event successfully met its objectives.
 Click below for accounts of the U of A experience in 2016 and 2017:

 With my nervousness about the exercise tempered by evidence of its success at the University of Alberta law school, I moved in the direction of a small scale experiement – trying it myself.